rodneyshupe/Cookbook/Recipes/Entrees/Seafood/SoyGingerSalmon.rst

 Directions
 ----------

-1. Add the soy sauce, lime zest and juice, brown sugar, sesame oil, ginger and pepper to the bowl insert of a 6- or 8-quart Instant Pot(R).
-Set to high saute for 3 minutes (see Cook's Note), stirring the sauce with a wooden spoon to combine.
-Add the salmon fillets, turning them to coat with the sauce (it's fine it they overlap).
+1. Add soy sauce, lime zest and juice, brown sugar, sesame oil, ginger, and pepper to bowl insert of 6- or 8-quart Instant Pot(R).
+Set to high saute for 3 minutes (see Cook's Note), stirring sauce with wooden spoon to combine.
+Add salmon fillets, turning them to coat with sauce (it's fine if they overlap).
-2. Follow the manufacturer's guide for locking the lid and preparing to cook.
+2. Follow manufacturer's guide for locking lid and preparing to cook.
 Set to pressure cook on low for 1 minute.
-After the pressure-cook cycle is complete, follow the manufacturer's guide for natural release.
-   After 2 minutes, being careful of any remaining steam, unlock and remove the lid.
+Once pressure-cook cycle is complete, follow manufacturer's guide for natural release.
+After 2 minutes, being careful of any remaining steam, unlock and remove lid.
 Check one fillet for doneness by gently cutting into it.
-If you prefer your salmon more well done, cook for another minute using the high saute setting.
+For more well-done salmon, cook for another minute using high saute setting.
-3. Carefully transfer the salmon fillets to a serving platter using a metal spatula.
-Set the pot to high saute for 3 minutes and reduce the sauce until syrupy, stirring frequently.
-Spoon the sauce onto the salmon fillets.
-Top with the scallions and cilantro and serve with the rice and lime wedges.
+3. Carefully transfer salmon fillets to serving platter using metal spatula.
+   Set pot to high saute for 3 minutes and reduce sauce until syrupy, stirring frequently.
+Spoon sauce onto salmon fillets.
+Top with scallions and cilantro and serve with rice and lime wedges.